 Did you know that mudras can help you heal various diseases and ailments?
-If you are new to Yoga, then you will be surprised to know about the fidden healing powers of yoga mudras.
+If you are new to Yoga, then you will be surprised to know about the hidden healing powers of yoga mudras.
 Take a look.

-What is a Mudra?
+What Is A Mudra?

-Mudra is a sanskrit word which means “seal” or “gesture.”In Yoga, mudras are ritualistic and symbolic gestures that are widely practiced in Hinduism and Buddhism.
-These can usually be performed with our fingers and hands along with movements in shoulders, elbows, wrists and even the entire body.
+Mudra is a Sanskrit word that means “seal” or “gesture.”In Yoga, mudras are ritualistic and symbolic gestures that are widely practiced in Hinduism and Buddhism.
+These can usually be performed with our fingers and hands along with movements in shoulders, elbows, wrists, and even the entire body.

-Generally practiced during Yoga, these mudras help you to manage the flow of energy in our mind and body.
+Generally practiced during Yoga, these mudras help you to manage the flow of energy in your mind and body.
 According to yogic beliefs, when practiced properly and regularly, it can stimulate specific parts of the brain.
 Yoga mudras have certain healing powers and there are different mudras for different ailments and needs.
 These are performed with meditation and breathing exercises to boost the flow of life force or prana within your body.

-Practicing mudras can make us feel happier and healthier as it can regulate our spiritual, emotional and physical energy.
+Practicing mudras can make us feel happier and healthier as it can regulate our spiritual, emotional, and physical energy.
 These can strengthen the connection between the mind and the body, alleviate aches and pains, stimulate endorphins, enhance mood and improve vitality.

-“Mudras are hand gestures or simple formations of the fingers and hands which stimulate a specific energy pathway that can unlock higher levels of awareness and bring about healing when held with focus for extended periods of time,” explains healer and yoga teacher Sonali Bansal.
+“Mudras are hand gestures or simple formations of the fingers and hands which stimulate a specific energy pathway that can unlock higher levels of awareness and bring about healing when held with a focus for extended periods of time,” explains healer and yoga teacher Sonali Bansal.

 According to Yoga, each finger in our hand represents one of the five elements of nature:

-- Our thumb represents fire
+- Our thumb represents fire.

-- Our index finger represents air
+- Our index finger represents air.

-- Our middle finger represents space
+- Our middle finger represents space.

-- Our ring finger represents earth
+- Our ring finger represents earth.

-- Our little finger represents water
+- Our little finger represents water.

 “Each finger represents an element of nature and when that is brought into contact with the thumb, it brings about balance in that element and helps cure the disease caused by the imbalance,” adds Sonali.

-Read also: Yoga Poses To Release Emotional Pain
+Related: Yoga Poses To Release Emotional Pain

 Yoga mudras can significantly help us to create balance among the different elements within us.
 Here are 5 helpful yoga mudras that can help you heal certain ailments and live a healthier life: